dmytrobr/corda/docs/source/api-transactions.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 A reference input state is a ``ContractState`` which can be referred to in a transaction by the contracts of input and
-output states but whose contract is not executed as part of the transaction verification process and is not consumed
+output states but whose contract is not executed as part of the transaction verification process.
+Furthermore,
-when the transaction is committed to the ledger but is checked for "current-ness".
-In other words, the contract logic
+reference states are not consumed when the transaction is committed to the ledger but they are checked for
-isn't run for the referencing transaction only.
-It's still a normal state when it occurs in an input or output position.
+"current-ness".
+In other words, the contract logic isn't run for the referencing transaction only.
+It's still a normal
+state when it occurs in an input or output position.

 Reference data states enable many parties to "reuse" the same state in their transactions as reference data whilst
 still allowing the reference data state owner the capability to update the state.